Last Updated on

 That brings us to steel.

-Having various shapes and thicknesses of steel allows a person to fortify and bulletproof key doors and windows as well as enclose “diy” guard posts, where, if you have the means, a look out can be posted and yet be protected from most gun fire by arranging and setting in place various sizes and shapes of steel.
+Having various shapes and thicknesses of steel allows a person to bulletproof or reinforce key doors and windows as well as enclosed “diy” guard posts, where, if you have the means, a look out can be posted and yet be protected from most gun fire by arranging and setting in place various sizes and shapes of steel.

 Some military grade weapons have the ability to put bullets through steel, which, in this case either means more steel is needed or, even better, an early awareness that the crooks outside your gates at that particular moment are about to use some heavy weapons stolen from a local army base and capable of serious destruction.

 Don’t try to hold your ground and instead have an escape plan for “abandoning ship” and getting out of ‘dodge.
-Working with outlying neighbors and having a community watch group constantly on alert may be the only notice you have that a dangerous gang is approaching with military grade weapons.
+Working with outlying neighbors and having a community watch group constantly on alert may be the only notice you have that a dangerous gang is approaching with military grade weapons or other military supplies.

 – You’ll find large pieces of heavy steel, sometimes slotted (sometimes round, sometimes rectangular) resting over sewers, storm drains, gas station sumps, car wash sumps, and the list goes on.
 Typically a “manhole cover hook” is all you’ll need to remove one of these from where it sits; the largest ones you may come across may call for two people and two manhole cover hooks.

 – If you find anything bolted, you’ll want a high powered impact gun (cordless drill) with a set of large sockets.
-Also consider carrying a large pipe wrench during your steel collecting for those bolts bigger than any sockets you’re carrying.
+Also consider carrying a large pipe wrench or survival multi-tool during your steel collecting for those bolts bigger than any sockets you’re carrying.

 – Some of these bolts may be extremely tight and have been set in place for years; a key survival tool for scavenging steel will be a “handle extender” for your wrench.
 A handle extender adds more length to the handle of your pipe wrench and it works by using the lever principle to magnify the force you are applying, and you now need less force to get the task done.